 The main difference between product and project managers is this:

 - A product manager tells you what to build.

 - A project manager tells you how to build it.

 In other words, the product manager works out the vision for the solution and sticks with it for the whole lifecycle.
 The project manager galvanizes the team to get the work done to deliver on that vision.

 Skill-wise, that does mean there are differences in what successful candidates bring to the table.
 A product manager is in it for the long-haul.
 That means managing the product concept, design, delivery (as the ‘customer’ for the project manager) plus the launch, updates, customer service and eventually decommissioning.
 There’s a lot of long-range planning and far more touch points.
 And, potentially, far more contact with end users.

 Project managers have a concentrated effort that delivers part of the product lifecycle: the bit that builds the product.
 They might get involved at other parts, or as part of other projects, such as delivering an upgrade or creating a new product and helping transition customers to that as part of a decommissioning project.
 There’s a day-to-day focus on tasks that help the team get through their To Do lists.
 But they aren’t responsible for the success of the product overall, and there’s little long-term strategy involved beyond what it takes to get to the end of the project.

 Project management gives you a wide skill set that is packed with transferable skills.
 So in theory, making the transition to product management should be relatively easy.

 But it’s not.

-Product management also requires a much deeper skillset around marketing with a sharp focus on customer service.
-If you haven’t had much experience in this area you might find that a difficult transition.
+Product management also requires a much deeper skill set in marketing with a sharp focus on customer service.
+If you haven’t had much experience in this area, you might find that a difficult transition.